 We highly recommend that you read more about these Hands-Free Segways in the Frequently Asked Questions section at the bottom of this page.
 There's more you need to know before you choose the one that's best for you.

 No, they do not hover, they ride on two wheels, just like a Segway does.
 The hoverboard that Marty McFly rode in Back to the Future is still (mostly) science fiction.
 But some people seem to think that a hands-free Segway sort of gives you that feeling of 'riding on air' simply by leaning in the right direction.
 In our opinion, electric skateboards are closer to Marty's hoverboard than mini-Segways in a multitude of ways.
-And our ZBoard Pro Electric Skateboard is especially cool because to move it forward (or backward) all you have to do is lean, just like a hoverboard.

 So, you've heard the stories, huh?
 The truth is that ALL batteries, electric rideable or otherwise, have inherent safety risks including catching on fire or exploding.
 And misuse or abuse dramatically increases those risks.
 However, all self-balancing scooters are NOT created equal!
 All of our mini-Segways have batteries manufactured by reputable companies (e.g. Panasonic) and include features designed to increase their safety.
 These features may include redundant fail-safe chips designed to shut off the battery in the event of a short circuit, overcharge/overheat protection, and low-voltage protection.
 The stories you've heard in the media are with cheap Chinese knock-offs that have terrible electrical components, including potentially dangerous batteries.
 Always buy from a reputable company that you can trust.
 Click here to read more about electric rideable battery safety.

 And most importantly all of our hoverboards are now UL 2272 Certified, which means you can trust they are safe.